-Start your trip heading north from Nelson along the shore of Kootenay Lake, and you’ll soon be at your destination of Ainsworth Hot Springs Resort.
+Start your trip heading north from Nelson, BC along the shore of Kootenay Lake, and you’ll soon be at your destination of Ainsworth Hot Springs Resort.
 Take a plunge in their horseshoe-shaped cave, lined with stalactites and stalagmites, then relax in the pool and take in the views of Kootenay Lake.
 When you’re not enjoying the pools, take a caving tour of the nearby Cody Caves.
 Luxury resort accommodations and fine dining fare in the Ktunaxa Grill complete the experience.

 Tucked within Albert Canyon between Glacier and Mount Revelstoke National Parks, Canyon Hot Springs has two natural mineral hot pools available for your use.
 For a romantic stay, book a night or two in their Honeymoon Chalet, an exquisite log cabin complete with Jacuzzi Tub.
 If you prefer more rustic accommodations, book one of their campsites and pitch your own tent.